 Each recycling receptacle should be outfitted with a GREEN bag (that’s how we tell them apart from the trash bags and make sure that they don’t go to a landfill).

-The Rollins Sustainability Program has provided each student with his or her own recycling bin.
+The Rollins Sustainability Program and Rollins Facilities Management have provided each student with his or her own recycling bin.
 Students should keep these in their dorm rooms, and should empty them into the larger recycling bins on their floor.

 Please contact the Rollins Sustainability Program or the Environmental Studies Department if you are a student, faculty, or staff member and do not have a small blue personal recycling bin.